ilius/pyglossary/README.md

 That's why direct mode will not work for these formats, and PyGlossary has to switch to indirect mode (or it previously had to, see [SQLite mode](#sqlite-mode)).

-For other formats, direct mode will be the default.
+For other formats, direct mode will be default.
 You may override this by `--indirect` flag.

 ## SQLite mode